honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 urllib3==1.25.8
 ```

 If you run `pip freeze` with the global `pip`, it prints your globally installed Python packages.
-For the above listed reasons, installing dependencies globally is not recommended.
+For the above-listed reasons, installing dependencies globally is not recommended.
 It's sometimes handy for programs (like [HTTPie](https://httpie.org/)), but only for those you want to access from anywhere in your system.
 Keep the list short!

 > **JavaScript developers:** The `./venv/bin/` directory is similar to `./node_modules/.bin/`.
 Installing with `pip` is like `npm install --global` and installing with `./venv/bin/pip` is like `npm install`.